amarkwalder/dotfiles/README.md

 * You make a change to `~/.dotfiles/git/gitconfig` (the only file that is copied rather than symlinked).
 * You want to pull changes from the remote repository.
-* You want to update Homebrew formulae and Node packages.
+* You want to update Homebrew formulae, Ubuntu packages and / or Node packages.

 Run the dotfiles command: